BaratiLab/MeltpoolNet/README.md

 * scipy
 * hyperopt

-These modules and packages can be installed independently, or all at once by running pip install -r [requirements.txt](https://github.com/BaratiLab/MeltpoolNet/blob/main/requirements.txt)
+They can be installed independently, or all at once by running 'pip install -r [requirements.txt](https://github.com/BaratiLab/MeltpoolNet/blob/main/requirements.txt)'

 # Paper